AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

 ```

 In this course, you will build a minimal working example for a self-driving lab, using dimmable LEDs and a light sensor to perform a color-matching task.
-This introduction will help you implement microcontroller programming with a Pico W (Module 2), Bayesian optimization with the Ax Platform (Module 3), hardware/software communication with MQTT (Module 4), and database integration with MongoDB (Module 5).
-Finally, you will piece together the individual components to create your very own SDL demo (Module 6).
+This introduction will help you implement microcontroller programming via a Pico W, Bayesian optimization via the Ax Platform, device communication via MQTT, and database integration via MongoDB.
+Finally, you will piece together the individual components to complete your self-driving lab.
 This introductory course will prepare you for deeper dives in data science, robotics, software development, and system design in later microcourses.

 ```{margin}